zombie9/json2obj/README.md

 ## json2obj

-A simple React app that converts JSON objects to Javascript objects.
+A simple React app that converts JSON to Javascript objects and vice versa.

 Output options:
 - single or double quotes